Margaret Defeyter

 Margaret "Greta" Anne Defeyter is a British psychologist who is Professor of Developmental Psychology at the Northumbria University.
-Her research looks to understand food insecurity and the impact of holiday hunger programmes on the cognitive performance of children.
+Her research looks to understand food insecurity, school breakfast club programmes, and the impact of holiday hunger programmes on the cognitive performance and wellbeing of children.
 She was Children's Food Hero by Sustain in 2006, and appointed an Officer of the Order of the British Empire in 2024.
+In 2026 she was included in the UK's Who's Who.

 Early life and education

 Defeyter returned to the United Kingdom in 1993 after living in the United States.
 She studied psychology at the University of Essex.
 She has said that whilst she was supported by a Local Education Authority grant, she still struggled to make ends meet.
 She was awarded an Economic and Social Research Council grant to support her doctoral research, where she studied verbal fluency tasks.
 Her early research looked to understand how children understand the functions of objective.
 She was appointed a lecturer at Northumbria University, where she supervised a doctoral researcher who was interested in how breakfast cereal impacted children's cognition.
 This prompted Defeyter to study the impact of school breakfast club attendance on young people's education outcomes.